 Arabinogalactans have actually been a part of the human diet for thousands of years, we just never knew it until recently (as in the past 30 years).
 GA is tucked away within the primary and secondary cell walls of plant cells - search and you can find GA all throughout the plant kingdom!
 Belonging to a major group of carbohydrates known as hemicelluloses (non-starch polysaccharides), GA has been detected in seeds, leaves, roots, fruit and sap.
 The most common commercial source of GA are larch trees, a conifer from the genus Larixfound scattered throughout the world in Europe, Siberia, Asia and North America.
 Larch wood has applications across several different industries, including timber for construction along with the aforementioned food and supplement industry.
 Larch grows abundantly, but sustainability should always be a consideration.
 For example, Larch is available from responsible suppliers that carry the Forest Stewardship Certification (FSC).

-Whilst GA has a great array of skincare and formulation benefits (which we will dive into in a moment), it’s fitting to tip our hat to an amazing clinical study conducted by Dion, Carine et al, published in 2016 in the science journal, Nutrition and Metabolism.
+While GA has a great array of skincare and formulation benefits, which we will dive into, it’s fitting to tip our hat to an amazing clinical study conducted by Dion, Carine et al, published in 2016 in the science journal, Nutrition and Metabolism.
 The scientists performed a placebo-controlled, double-blind and randomised trial over a period of 12 weeks, and concluded that Arabinogalactan remember, that’s GA when in food) significantly increased the body’s immune potential to defend against common human pathogens.
 In the instance of the common cold, GA decreased the incidence of episodes by 23%!
 Dietary sources of arabinogalactans include leek seed, carrot, radish, pear, maize, wheat and tomato.
 Sources of GA also include herbs such as Echinacea species, Baptisia tinctoriaplant, and Curcuma longa or Turmeric, which is found as an ingredient in our Active Infusion Oil, Active Enzyme Exfoliator, Advanced Hydration Mask, Cacao Antioxidant Mask, Complete Moisture Cleanse, Hydrating Accelerator, and Vital Balm Cream.

 Over to skincare formulation where GA is a bit of an underdog - not commonly used, yet potent in performance.
 As a cosmetic ingredient, it has many functions within a formula but it's considered a “film former” according to its CAS classification.
 In full transparency, we must share that due to patenting laws around GA, most of what we know about this ingredient in skin care comes from its manufacturer who used 3rd party laboratories to validate claims.